-Generally, multiple-year, yearlong, and season leases require less operational manpower, administration time, and money from the landowner than day hunts, guided hunts, or preserves.
-With the exception of day leases, most lease arrangements are usually made well in advance of the hunting season and often involves the same lessees year after year.
-Day, guided hunts, preserves, and multiple limited-duration leases require additional management time but allow more people to hunt a property.
+Generally, multiple-year, yearlong and season leases require less operational manpower, administration time and money from the landowner than day hunts, guided hunts or preserves.
+With the exception of day leases, most lease arrangements are usually made well in advance of the hunting season and often involve the same lessees year after year.
+Day, guided hunts, preserves and multiple limited-duration leases require additional management time but allow more people to hunt a property.
 This potentially increases income through increased volume and selling extra services.
 Also, it can sometimes allow for more efficient harvest of wildlife populations.

 It is important to recognize the costs and compromises necessary to maintain or develop wildlife habitat.
-Many properties will not support significant native wildlife populations without restoration of native plant communities such as prairie, shrublands, forests, and wetlands.
+Many properties will not support significant wildlife populations without restoration of native plant communities such as prairie, shrub lands, forests and wetlands.
 This restoration can necessitate a reduction in the production of other agricultural commodities.
 As hunting opportunities become scarcer and hunting leases continue to increase in value, investments in wildlife habitat will become more widely recognized as necessary and profitable.

 Advantages and Disadvantages of a Hunting Lease